 Elan: David, I’d like your thoughts on a building’s life expectancy.

 David Busch: I took the question from a slightly different perspective, but I’ll follow your lead since I 100% agree.
 For instance, we were involved in two projects on multistory buildings in NY.
 The buildings were constructed in the early turn of the Early 1900s; both buildings had a steel frame and masonry exteriors.
 We were initially called to do some interior finish improvements.
 When we assessed the buildings, we informed ownership that we would avoid getting involved in interior refinishing.
 We notified the client there needed to be more improvement to the interior, with proper investment to improve the exterior envelope.
-The buildings were so old and hadn’t been maintained to the point where the facades were literally into the interior, which led to rehabilitating the systems.
+The buildings were old and hadn’t been maintained to the point where the facades went into the interior, which led to rehabilitating the systems.
 So we advise the owners you can’t make just interior improvements here.
 It’s ill-spent.
 It is a more significant issue related to the maintenance of the buildings.
-Through assessment and recommendation, they ultimately committed to complete building renovations, roof facade, windows doors, and then the interiors, which is the right approach; of course, recognizing future preventative maintenance is essential.
+Through assessment and recommendation, they ultimately committed to completing building renovations, roof facades, windows, doors, and interiors, which is the right approach; of course, recognizing future preventative maintenance is essential.
 As for the second question about the life of a building and guarantees, I understand NYS law requires a contractor to provide a one-year workmanship warranty for the work of their contracted trade.
 Material warranties will vary.
 To this, the expected life of a building is based on the project’s design parameters, materiality, and maintenance.
 In theory, all buildings are designed for life – it is just a matter of what life or what use.
 All buildings must be prepared to be safe for inhabitants and the public.